-A portion of the securitized loan portfolio is primarily comprised of non-conforming, single family, owner occupied, jumbo prime loans that are not guaranteed as to repayment of principal or interest.
-These securitized loans are serviced and may be modified, in the event of a default, by a third-party servicer.
+The Company's loans held for investment portfolio is comprised of seasoned residential mortgage loans that are not guaranteed as to repayment of principal or interest.
+These loans are serviced and may be modified by a third-party servicer.
 The Company generally has the ability to approve certain loan modifications and determine the course of action to be taken as it relates to certain loans in default, including whether or not to proceed with foreclosure.
+Additionally, in certain cases, the Company has the ability to remove the servicer with or without cause upon prior notice.
 These mortgage loans are designated as held for investment.
-Interest income on loans held for investment is recognized over the expected life of the loans using the interest method with changes in yield reflected in earnings on a prospective basis.
-The securitized loan portfolio comprised of non-conforming, single family, owner occupied, jumbo, prime loans is carried at fair value with changes in fair value recorded in earnings.
+Interest income on loans held for investment is recognized over the expected life of the loans using the interest method with changes in yield reflected in earnings on a prospective basis and are carried at fair value with changes in fair value recorded in earnings.